Storm chasing: Current

 Late in the 2000s smartphones increased in usage, with radar viewing applications frequently used.
 Particularly, RadarScope on the iOS and Android platforms is favored.
 Pkyl3 was a dominant early choice on Android devices but which discontinued development in August 2018.
 RadarOmega became a commonly used app in the 2020s.
 Other apps may be used as are browsers for viewing meteorological data and accessing social networking services.

 Some handsets can be used as WiFi hotspots and wireless cards may also be used to avoid committing a handset to tethering or operating as a hotspot.
 Some hotspots operate as mobile broadband MNVO devices using any radio spectrum that is both available and is in contract with a service provider.
 Such devices may expand mobile data range beyond a single carrier's service area and typically can work on month-to-month contracts.
 Adoption of tablet computers expanded by the early 2010s.
-4G LTE has been adopted when available and can be especially useful for uploading HD video.
+4G LTE was adopted early, when available, and was especially useful for uploading HD video.
+5G is used with some chasers selecting carriers based on network coverage.
+Connected car technology includes Wi-Fi which can be used to augment, or even supplant, connectivity via mobile phones.

 A gradual uptick of those selecting mirrorless interchangeable-lens cameras (MILCs) began in the mid-2010s.
-Usage of DSLR for video capture, called HDSLR, is common, although HD camcorders remain popular due to their greater functionality (many chasers still shoot both).
+Usage of DSLR for video capture, called HDSLR, is common, although camcorders remain relatively popular due to their greater functionality (many chasers still shoot both).
+Through the 2020s the use of 8K devices is gradually expanding and by the mid-2020s a few chasers are experimenting with 360-degree video.

 Chasers also carry common travel articles and vehicle maintenance items, and sometimes first aid kits.
 Full sized spare tires are strongly preferable to "donut" emergency replacement tires.
 Power inverters (often with surged protected power strips) power devices that require AC (indoor/wall outlet) power, although some devices may be powered directly with DC (battery power) from the vehicle electric system.
 Water repellent products, such as Rain-X or Aquapel, are frequently applied to windshields to dispel water when driving as well as mud and small detritus, which boosts visibility and image clarity on photographs and videos shot through glass (which is particularly problematic if autofocus is on).
-Binoculars and sunglasses are commonly employed.
+Binoculars and sunglasses may be employed.